Athletics are an important part of life at Altamont.

 Varsity Sports - Girls

 |Track & Field|

 The Middle School athletics program emphasizes participation.
 A no-cut policy allows students to play any number of sports, determining which one(s) appeal to them, and in which sport(s) they excel.
-Students in the 5th through 8th grades can join teams that compete in community-based leagues, such as the Central Alabama Soccer League or the North Shelby Basketball League.
-Coaches from the Physical Education classes encourage students to join our middle school teams where they often get their first experience with a competitive sport.

 All students in grades 5th through 9th participate in daily physical education classes, divided by gender.
 Each class begins with a ten to fifteen minute dynamic warmup especially designed by Altamont Athletic Trainer Matt Kirkpatrick.
 This warmup focuses on four different areas to improve functional performance in our athletes and allows them to get quicker and more explosive as they get older:

 - increase functional strength